Bachelor of International Tourism and Hotel Management/Bachelor of Business

 Entry requirements

-The Griffith University's Undergraduate Programs Admission Policy will apply.
+The University's Admission Policy will apply.

-VET qualification: Certificate III
+VET qualification: Certificate III.

 English language requirements apply to International applicants and other applicants whose previous study was undertaken in a language other than English.
 The minimum English language requirements for such applicants for entry to this program are as follows: